dayboard/blog/_posts/2017-06-08-scheduling-breaks-on-dayboard-site-blocker.md

 ### Dayboard Extension Icon

-We've also rolled out a new feature: the Dayboard extension icon.
+We've also rolled out a new upgrade: the Dayboard extension icon.
 This icon will change colours depending on if you're on a distracting site or not.
 Clicking on the icon will expand to give you more information about the site blocker and a few quick shortcuts.

 **Here's how it works**:

 *If the icon is green*, the website is not currently on your blocked list.
-Click on the browser icon will reveal a shortcut to add the current page as a distracting site, or how much time you have left for browsing a distracting site.
+Clicking on the browser icon will reveal a shortcut to add the current page as a distracting site, or how much time you have left for browsing a distracting site.

 <div>
   <img src="/assets/images/product/site-blocker-break-green-notification.png" title="Dayboard's site blocker icon turns green to indicate you're on a website that can be blocked." alt="Dayboard Site Blocker Extension Icon - Green">